Monroe Township Child Pornography Charges Attorney

 If one disseminates or transports child pornography across state or international borders, or brings children across state or international borders for the purposes of making child pornography, he or she may also be charged with federal crimes.

 If you or a loved one have been accused of a crime involving child pornography, it is easy to believe that the situation is hopeless because of the stigma attached to the crime.
-Our experienced New Jersey child pornography defense team are here to reassure you that this is not the case.
+Our experienced Monroe Township Child Pornography Charges Attorney is here to reassure you that this is not the case.
 We are committed to building a strong and effective defense for every one of our clients, and we have the legal knowledge to help in your case.
 Contact The Law Offices of Michele Finizio to schedule a free and confidential consultation.

 About Monroe Township, New Jersey